carpentries-incubator/git-novice-branch-pr/_episodes/09-pull-requests.md

 repo is not yet up to date.
 You can reload your fork in github and see it does not contain the new `united_states.txt` file.
-Now we need to update the our forked version.
+Now we need to update our forked version.
 To do so we can `push` the changes in our local version to the master branch of our fork, called 'origin'.